oopcode/trial/README.md

 ## 3. Running the code

-Running the code is simple:
+Running the code is simple (sudo is required to write PID):

 ```
-go run main.go
+reset && go build -o trial && sudo ./trial

 ```

 Logs are stored at `/var/log/trial.log`.